 Digging is a natural thing for dogs to do and isn’t always bad behavior.
 If you live in the country and your dog occasionally digs for grubs or to look for a mole then it probably isn’t a problem.
 If you live in the Chicago suburbs with a perfectly manicured lawn and your dog is digging holes everywhere then you probably aren’t too happy with the situation.
 Whenever I give advice about digging I like to get to know the dog and household situation first.
 Most dogs that have digging issues are just bored and are looking for a fun game to occupy their time.
-In this scenario the first thing that I suggest is to start giving the dog more exercise, structure, and affection.
-It is important to give all three of these to a dog.
-If you give your dog plenty of affection and exercise with no structure, you are creating a dog that has more and more stamina that never learns to practice a calm mindset.
+In this scenario the first thing that I suggest is to start giving the dog more exercise and structure (commonly done with obedience training).
+It is important to give both of these to a dog.
+If you give your dog plenty of exercise with no structure, you are creating a dog that has more and more stamina that never learns to practice a calm mindset.
 When this happens we end up with a dog that is basically an adrenaline junky that is always go go go and looking for more.
 Dogs like this love to dig or chase animals when left in the yard because they aren’t good at calming down.